Eye, Robot: Learning to Look to Act with a BC-RL Perception-Action Loop: Introduction

 \section{Introduction}

-Have you had water recently?
+Are you thirsty?
 Take a moment to reach for the nearest cup.
 As you do, your eyes move first—scanning the table, darting from region to region to locate the cup.
 Once it's in sight, your hand follows.
 This tight coupling between attention and eye movements is not incidental; it reflects a fundamental constraint of the human visual system.
 We are not built to perceive everything at once.
 As a result, we must look around---and in this sense, vision can be understood as a form of search.
 But what drives the search?
 The need to \textit{act}---to accomplish something in the world.
 Whether gathering information about task-relevant properties or guiding the execution of a precise action, we look because we have something to do.

 In this work, we present a robotic system where the same principle---looking to enable action---emerges naturally from a desired real world task without the need for gaze demonstrations, implemented on a mechanical eyeball that can freely rotate to observe its surroundings.
 The core challenge is how to train such a visual agent within the constraints of the physical world?
-To address this, we introduce a BC-RL loop enabled by a 360$^\circ$ camera real-to-sim environment.
+To address this, we introduce a behavior cloning (BC) - reinforcement learning (RL) loop enabled by a 360$^\circ$ camera real-to-sim environment.
 This does not require any gaze demonstrations; instead, hand-eye coordination emerges solely from task supervision.